On the hierarchy of natural theories: Abstract

 \section{Abstract}

 It is a well-known empirical phenomenon that natural axiomatic theories are pre-well-ordered by consistency strength.
 Without a precise mathematical definition of ``natural,'' it is unclear how to study this phenomenon mathematically.
 We will discuss the significance of this problem and survey some strategies that have recently been developed for addressing it.
 These strategies emphasize the role of reflection principles and ordinal analysis and draw on analogies with research in recursion theory.
-We will conclude with a discussion of open problems and directions for future research.

-\section{The consistency strength hierarchy}
+\section{The Consistency Strength Hierarchy}

 The starting points of this story are G\"{o}del's incompleteness theorems.
 These theorems establish fundamental restrictions on what can be proven on the basis of any reasonable axiomatic theory.
 By a \emph{reasonable} axiomatic theory I mean a consistent, recursively axiomatized theory that interprets a modicum of arithmetic.